dandrei/sodium-reaction/README.md

 With React & FRP, state changes are also abstracted away.

 ## Code sample #2
 The second example is slightly more complicated.
 There are two input boxes where you type numbers.
-The sum between these numbers is displayed below.
-I stripped the includes so as not to take too much space.
+The sum between these numbers is displayed under the boxes.

 ### Consumer
 ```